 Shell-Shocked Veteran: Kaji may actually be the most damaged of NGE's cast, just the best at hiding it, says Sadamoto.
 Misato is also one, and Shinji and Asuka too by the end.
 Gendo is one as well.

 Despite being friends since college, Ritsuko keeps Misato in the dark about all of NERV's most important secrets until near the end of the series.
 She also gets into frequent (and sometimes physically violent) arguments with Misato about how to handle situations which could endanger the pilots, and while she never misses an opportunity to poke fun at Misato, her jibes become very cruel after things really blow up between Misato, Shinji, and Asuka.
+It gets to the point where their relationship at the end of the series can best be described as just a few steps away from getting into full-on We Used to Be Friends territory.
 It may be argued with some justification that Ritsuko never really considered Misato or Shinji "friends," and was just manipulating them the entire time.

 Asuka probably deserves mention as well, though in her case the trope is deconstructed since her hostile behavior ends up driving most potential friends away.